Algorithm Landscape

 2. Direct connections or influence? - Direct → Degree - Influence → PageRank or eigenvector

-3. Network type? - Directed → PageRank or HITS - Undirected → Any method - Weighted → Use weight-aware versions
+3. Network type? - Directed → PageRank or HITS - Undirected → Any method - Weighted → Use weight-aware versions (pass weight to the function)

 4. Computational cost? - Large network → Degree or PageRank (fast) - Small network → Betweenness (expensive but informative)